hoholyin/CS3219-task-b/README.md

 The app is hosted on https://cs3219-task-b1.herokuapp.com/ The api is available at https://cs3219-task-b1.herokuapp.com/api

-- GET /api/contacts: Returns a list of contacts
+- `GET /api/contacts`: Returns a list of contacts
-- POST /api/contacts: Adds a new contact to the list
+- `POST /api/contacts`: Adds a new contact to the list
   - Fields:
      - name, email, phone, gender
-- GET /api/contacts/:contact_id: Return a contact corresponding to the given id
+- `GET /api/contacts/:contact_id`: Return a contact corresponding to the given id
-- PATCH /api/contacts/:contact_id: Updates a contact corresponding to the given id
+- `PATCH /api/contacts/:contact_id`: Updates a contact corresponding to the given id
   - Fields:
      - name, email, phone, gender
-- PUT /api/contacts/:contact_id: Updates a contact corresponding to the given id
+- `PUT /api/contacts/:contact_id`: Updates a contact corresponding to the given id
   - Fields:
      - name, email, phone, gender
-- DELETE /api/contacts/:contact_id: Deletes a contact corresponding to the given id
+- `DELETE /api/contacts/:contact_id`: Deletes a contact corresponding to the given id

 ## Task B2
 To run tests locally: